 I mean, what’s better than being able to work from absolutely ANYWHERE and make my own hours?
 Since I’m a mom, flexibility is really key for me.

 Also, the fact that there is unlimited income potential is amazing!

 6. What is your number one piece of advice for someone who wants to learn how to become a virtual assistant?

 This is another question I get asked a lot and my answer is usually the same, haha.
 My best advice is just start.

 It can be tough to find the support and encouragement you need at times to start your own business, but you have to take that first step.

 I know firsthand how challenging it is to be a working mom and have financial hardship.
 I really get that because when I first started, we had NO money.
 BUT, I also know that if I can do it so can anyone else!
 I’m not a “special case” by any means.

 You have to just do the best you can with what you have – even if that means starting small.

 How can you get started as a virtual assistant?

-If you are serious about becoming a virtual assistant, you are motivated, disciplined, and have a desire to be self-employed, Gina offers plenty of resources on her website to get you started.
-You can check them out by clicking here.
+If you are serious about becoming a virtual assistant, you are motivated, disciplined, and have a desire to be self-employed, Abbey has created a totally free training that will help you to get started.

 Are you ready to become a virtual assistant?